 Cleaning and Maintenance

-The chaff collector works good, and there is usually a small handful of chaff leftover inside the machine.
+The chaff collector works well, and there is usually a small handful of chaff remaining inside the machine.
 I suggest buying a wide paintbrush from Home Depot, or your local hardware store.
 The chaff can be swept into the chaff collector, which incidentally, fits very snugly into the front door once pulled out.
-This makes for almost seamless sweeping from inside chamber to collector.
+This makes for almost seamless sweeping from inside the chamber to the collector.
 As recommended in the manual, after 5 roasts run an empty cycle.
 This will keep oils and debris to a minimum, and keep your roaster in tip-top shape.